-These varying sizes allow business owners such as yourself the ability to offer varied pricing structure based on tent size.
-For example, a small 3.5 x 4.5m tent, suited for couples, may be promoted at $280 per night, while our largest, 3.5m x 7.5m tent, suitable for families and groups, may be promoted at $450 per night.
+These varying sizes allow business owners such as yourself the ability to offer varied pricing structures based on tent size.
+For example, a small 3.5 x 4.5m tent, suited for couples, maybe promoted at $280 per night, while our largest, 3.5m x 7.5m tent, suitable for families and groups, may be promoted at $450 per night.
 It also means you can attract a larger audience.

 As mentioned above, varying tent sizes allow businesses owners the chance to offer different pricing based on tent size.
 It may be more economical to order ten 3.5m x 4.5m safari tents, but is this the best decision for your business?
 Doing so will rule out the possibility of attracting families or more than two guests to any tent.